-The granting of a divorce does not determine issues of financial support, property distribution or arrangements for children.
+While ‘separation’ and ‘divorce’ are often used interchangeably, they mean different things.
+Divorce means ending a marriage legally.
+Granting a divorce does not determine the other issues of separation, such as financial support, property distribution or arrangements for children.
 It simply recognises that the marriage has ended.

 Am I eligible for divorce?

 To get a divorce, you need to show that you and your spouse have been separated for at least 12 months and there’s no reasonable chance that you’ll get back together.
 The legal term for this is that your marriage has ‘irretrievably broken down’.

 It’s possible to separate and still live together in the same home and this time can count to your 12 months.
 It’s important that you establish your date of separation.

 You can apply for a divorce in Australia if either you or your spouse: